Gwen-Bradbury/trust-in-soda-hackathon/README.md

 ## UX

 ### Overview
 Diverspect is an online forum where users can provide feedback and suggestions to companies to make the workplace more accessible.
 It can be a forum for people from all walks of life in any industry where they need their voice heard about what can be done to improve inclusivity in the workplace.
-User cna sign up for an account, post a comment, edit and delete their comments and read comments added by other users.
+User can sign up for an account, post a comment, edit and delete their comments and read comments added by other users.

+**Introduction on the name of our team and website.**
+The project name Diverspect came from a blended word Diverspection (diverse + perspective), which documents a different approach to understanding and dealing with complexity in psychosocial environments.
+The approach is based on abandoning the traditional view on roles and processes in organizations

 ### Goals -

+As a site owner, we would like to provide a safe online space for users to share information and express their voices relating the challenges they encounter in their workplaces.

+We aim to highlight the issues expressed on our site to companies.
+We hope that companies then make better educated decisions to improve their inclusive work space.

 ### Wireframes -
 We have produced a mock up of the websites pages.
 You can view them [here](./WIREFRAMES.md)